peterzan/ILETP/README.md

 - supports safety and transparency goals
 - enables extensions and integrations by the broader community

 ILETP is an open platform, not a product.
-This tool is one example of what can be built on top of it.

 ## Example Usage
 Several example use cases and an expanded use case concept are included in the repo.

 ## How to Contribute
 We welcome help!
 If you want to contribute:

 1. Read CONTRIBUTING.md and CODE_OF_CONDUCT.md.